HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/sa-helm-chart/README.md

 - [enterprise-db](/kubernetes/templates/enterprise-db) directory.
 - [oracle-db](/kubernetes/templates/oracle-db) directory.

-**IMPORTANT** Have in mind that these examples are meant to be used with SD and should be adapted for SA.
-In the PostgreSQL case, the namespace in `postgresdb-deployment.yaml` file must be changed from `sd` to `sa`.
+**IMPORTANT** Have in mind that these examples are meant to be used with HPE SD and must be adapted for HPE SA.
+In the case of PostgreSQL, the namespace in the `postgresdb-deployment.yaml` file must be changed from `sd` to `sa`.

 **NOTE**: For production environments, use either an external, non-containerized database or create your own image.
-It can be based on official Postgres' [docker-images](https://hub.docker.com/_/postgres), EDB Postgres' [docker-images](http://containers.enterprisedb.com) or the official Oracle's [docker-images](https://github.com/oracle/docker-images).
+It can be based on the official Postgres' [docker-images](https://hub.docker.com/_/postgres), EDB Postgres' [docker-images](http://containers.enterprisedb.com) or the official Oracle's [docker-images](https://github.com/oracle/docker-images).

 ### 2. Namespace